defi-wonderland/specs/specs/interop/shared-lockbox.md

 **`AuthorizedPortal`**

-MUST trigger when `authorizePortal` is called
+MUST be triggered when `authorizePortal` is called

 ```solidity
 event AuthorizedPortal(address indexed portal);